alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-04.md

 ## Recipients are Peers

 For any message,
-all means
-of accessing
+there exists no method
-its PCASM
+to access its PCASM
-**MUST**
+where that method
-be equally available
+is not equally available
-to all recipients
+to all recipients.
-without exception.

 ## Groups are closed from within